HenryBS18/line-drawing-algorithm/README.md

 # Line Drawing Algorithm
-This website is used to calculate line from point A to point B with **Basic Gradient Algorithm** and **Digital Differential Algorithm (DDA)**.
+This website is used to calculate line from point A to point B with **Basic Gradient Algorithm** and **Digital Differential Analyzer (DDA)**.
 Then visualize it into Cartesian Coordinates Chart.

 You can access here <a href="https://line-drawing-algorithm.vercel.app" target="_blank">line-drawing-algorithm.vercel.app</a>